How to Write Lore That Will Deepen Your Fantasy World

 They say the third king of the island pioneered the Flight Project, after losing the first and second kings—his father and brother—to the lanky swimmers of the sea.
 He had great faith that the answers laid in the skies, after far too many sailors and tradesmen met their doom in the dark waters and ended up in the bellies of the mermaids.
 At the time, his ideas seemed preposterous, but so eager he was to inspire his people that he himself piloted the inaugural flight of the very first flying machine.
 And inspire them he did, and thus his work was carried on.

-But that was the work of the fourth king, as the first flying machine had considerable design flaws and the brave third king ended his very short reign in the bellies of the mermaids.
+But that was the work of the fourth king, as the first flying machine had considerable design flaws, and the brave third king ended his very short reign in the bellies of the mermaids.

 This little story, rather than listing out boring facts or giving a history lesson, instantly charms the reader and opens up possibilities.
-Now the reader understands the pilot’s fear of mermaids and the loose back story of how his occupation came about, and if the pilot says a short prayer to the spirit of the third king to bless his flight, the reader immediately knows why.
+Now the reader understands the pilot’s fear of mermaids and the loose back story of how his occupation came about.
+If the pilot says a short prayer to the spirit of the third king to bless his flight, the reader immediately knows why.

 The Magic of Lore